asiminah/asiminah.github.io/_pages/research.md

 My senior year of undergrad (fall 2019 - spring 2020), I wrote

 In the summer of 2019, I participated in the NSF REU at Texas A&M University.
+In our research project, we proved that the crank partition function is asymptotically equidistributed modulo $$Q$$, for any odd number $$Q$$.
+To prove this, we obtained effective bounds on the error term from Zapata Rolon's asymptotic estimate for the crank function.
+We then used those bounds to prove the surjectivity and strict log-subadditivity of the crank function.
+This was joint work with [Wei-Lun Tsai](https://uva.theopenscholar.com/wei-lun-tsai) and Aaron Kreigman.

 In the summer of 2018, I participated in the NSF REU at Oregon State University.
 In our research project, we showed that eta-quotients which are modular for any congruence subgroup of level $$N$$ coprime to 6 can be viewed as modular for $$\Gamma_0(N)$$.
 We then categorized when even weight eta-quotients can exist in $$M_k(\Gamma_1(p))$$ and $$M_k(\Gamma_1(pq))$$, for distinct primes $$p,q$$.
 We also provided some new examples of elliptic curves whose corresponding modular forms can be written as a linear combination of eta-quotients, and we described an algorithmic method for finding additional examples.
 This was joint work with [Holly Swisher](https://sites.google.com/view/hollyswisher/home), [Michael Allen](https://michaelgallen.com/), Nicholas Anderson, and Benjamin Oltsik.